rnreich/recursive-symmetric-adversarial-ensemble/README.md

 - Adaptation to microsoft's presented problem
 - Enhanced softhash function

+**CHALLENGE:** Optimize the intelligence signal in such way, that will train the synapses to always stay above 50% success in predicting.
+Solution will be posted on 2019/02/01.
+Winner will receive a hyperparameter optimization solution for microsoft's contest.

+SHA256 of the code that contains the solution: 2ebfc23ab9e0a444b34ad090bc745e6121697bb812cd29c822f8b320e3ede480

 Below is a semantic representation of this model, written in IntelliForge syntax, a language that may be used by an adversarial ensemble network to execute dataflow cycles by itself.

 Syntax: